broadinstitute/bvas/README.md

-# bvas: bayesian viral allele selection
+# BVAS: Bayesian Viral Allele Selection

 Welcome to the Github repository for *Inferring selection effects in SARS-CoV-2 with Bayesian Viral Allele Selection*.

 ## Requirements

-bvas requires Python 3.8 or later and the following Python packages: [PyTorch](https://pytorch.org/) and [pandas](https://pandas.pydata.org/).
+BVAS requires Python 3.8 or later and the following Python packages: [PyTorch](https://pytorch.org/) and [pandas](https://pandas.pydata.org/).

-Note that if you wish to run bvas on a GPU you need to install PyTorch with CUDA support.
+Note that if you wish to run BVAS on a GPU you need to install PyTorch with CUDA support.
 In particular if you run the following command from your terminal it should report True:
 ```
 python -c 'import torch; print(torch.cuda.is_available())'